lnNgyn1/PeriodInsertBundle/README.md

 # PeriodInsertBundle

-A Kimai plugin which generates entries for a given time-period.
+A plugin for Kimai that generates entries for a given time period.

 ## Installation